emreguenduez/emreguenduez/README.md

 Hi 👋 My name is Emre Gündüz
 ============================

-Software Engineer and Data Scientist
+Software and Machine Learning Engineer
 ------------------------------------

 I'm a computer science graduate with over a year of hands-on experience in the industry.
 I have worked as a data scientist and ML Engineer and am now a software engineer.